kajol105/Ecommerce-retail-analysis-/README.md

-Here, from the above solution, the most frequently used channel is e-Shop with a count of 4595.
-Second the most used store_type is flagship store with 2301 buyers.
+Here, from the above solution, the most frequently used channel is e-Shop with a count of 9311.
+Second the most used store_type is MBR store with 4611 buyers.

 ### 2 What is the count of male and female customers in the database?